kadena-docs/kadena-docs/docs/coding-projects/contract-interactions.md

      )
    ```

-1. Define the `get-balance` function to retrieve the balance for an account, ensuring authorization.
+1. Define the `get-balance` function to retrieve the balance for an account from the database for an authorized user.

    ```pact
      (defun get-balance (userId)
        (enforce-user-auth 'admin)